cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ### Process Proposal

-The `ProcessProposal` function is called by the BaseApp as part of the ABCI message flow, and is executed during the `BeginBlock` phase of the consensus process.
+The `ProcessProposal` function is called by the BaseApp as part of the ABCI message flow, and is executed during the `FinalizeBlock` phase of the consensus process.
 The purpose of this function is to give more control to the application for block validation, allowing it to check all transactions in a proposed block before the validator sends the prevote for the block.
 It allows a validator to perform application-dependent work in a proposed block, enabling features such as immediate block execution, and allows the Application to reject invalid blocks.

 The `ProcessProposal` function performs several key tasks, including: